Denzy7/dengine/docs/spec/README.md

 4. **dengine-scene** – Scene creation.
 Serializes JSON
 	**HEADERS**
-	- scene.h – Parses json to various scene constructs
+	- scene.h – Construct scenes and add entities.
+Parse scenes to and fro JSON
+	- ecs.h - Entity component system definitions

 	**DEPENDS**
 	- Any JSON library can do.
 Use JSON-C